 Sam Ladner is a sociologist, UX researcher, and student of productivity.
 She specializes in ethnographic research for product design.
 Her research has been published in peer-reviewed journals, has driven innovative online products and smartphone apps, and informed Microsoft’s vision for the future of productivity.
 She is the author of: Practical Ethnography: A Guide to Doing Ethnography in The Private Sector.
-Her most recent research is on how people use mobile technology to stay productive.
-Prior to her current job as UX research manager at Amazon, she worked at Microsoft in the Operating Systems Group, where she led the research on human-led design, and Microsoft Office, where she conducted ethnographic studies of workplaces.
+She has studied how people use technology at work and at home.
+Prior to her current job as Principal UX Research Lead at Amazon, she worked at Microsoft in the Operating Systems Group, where she led the research on human-led design, and Microsoft Office, where she conducted ethnographic studies of workplaces.
 She holds a PhD in sociology and served as a Postdoctoral Fellow at the Ryerson School of Information Technology Management in Toronto, and currently teaches Research Methods at the Ontario College of Art and Design.

 Sam around the Web:

 - Sam’s slideshare, featuring slideshows on sampling methods, ethnography, and technology of time

 - Sam on “the radio,” aka, Radio Johnny Podcast on design research

 - Sam on video: the Pecha Kucha Ignite Toronto event: social selves and technology design

 - More Sam on video: preview of the IxDA Waterloo presentation: research design for designers

 - Sam at Canada 3.0 speaking about millennials and technology design